westland/westland.github.io/content/inquiries/AI.md

 +++

 I prefer the term "machine learning" which more accurately describes this technology, but artificial intelligence (AI) is what has caught on in the sensationalist news.
 It's been either a theme or McGuffin in science fiction plots since William Grove's 1889 novel _Wreck of the World_.
-AI in fiction is too often rendered as a competing species that facilitates the human apocalypse.
+AI in fiction is too often anthropomorphized as a competing species that facilitates the human apocalypse.
 Doomsday sells -- it's a lot more exciting than reality.

 I regularly use AI in my research.
 Not transformers like ChatGPT, Bard or Claude that take 100 millions of tokens to train.
 Rather I employ feedforward and recurrent neural nets, random forests and autoencoders -- models that can be trained with the small datasets that I encounter in business research.